-It is important to realise that even when there is no direct evidence of contamination, contamination may still be present due to the past use of polluted fill material, or there may be incomplete records; and as such, contaminant sampling and analysis may be prudent and desirable.
+It should be noted however that in rare circumstances, even if there is no direct evidence of contamination from the records review and site visit, contamination can still be present due to the past use of polluted fill material, or incomplete records.
+Depending on the use of land or the circumstances of your project, a limited sampling and analysis may be prudent.

 No matter what the circumstances, you can rely on Atma Environmental t ensure you meet all your statutory environmental obligations in the most cost effective manner.